nkitan/autowall/README.md

 # Autowall
 Autowall is a simple Rust program to fetch wallpapers from Unsplash and provide them to Windows for use as slideshow backgrounds.
 Windows allows users to set a slideshow as their wallpaper, picking a random picture from a specified folder.
-Autowall is tested on WSL and it fetches and stores wallpapers from unsplash and provides it to windows.
+Autowall fetches and stores wallpapers from unsplash and stores it in a folder which is picked up by windows.

 ## Features
 - Fetches random wallpapers from Unsplash using a configurable query.
 - Downloads wallpapers to a specified directory.
 - Copies wallpapers to your Windows wallpapers folder (for WSL/dual-boot setups).
 - Can be automated via cron.

+## Requirements
+- Rust (see `Cargo.toml` for dependencies)
+- Unsplash API key
+- Any Linux (for dual-boot systems) / WSL Distro (Windows Subsystem for Linux)

 ## Usage
 1. **Clone the repo**